© Crown copyright 2020

 If you are a British or Irish citizen, you can work in either country, including on a self-employed basis, without needing any permission from the authorities.

-In support of this, the UK Government is committed to ensuring that, after the UK leaves the EU, appropriate and comprehensive provisions continue to be in place for the recognition of professional qualifications obtained in Ireland.
-The Irish Government has also committed to working to ensure the provision of arrangements with the UK to recognise professional qualifications.
+In support of this, the UK government is committed to ensuring that appropriate and comprehensive provisions continue to be in place for the recognition of professional qualifications obtained in Ireland.
+The Irish government has also committed to working to ensure the provision of arrangements with the UK to recognise professional qualifications.

 3. Accessing education in the CTA

 If you are a British or Irish citizen you have the right to access all levels of education in either state on terms no less favourable than those available to the citizens of that state.
-Both Governments have committed to taking steps to ensure that this continues after the UK leaves the EU.
+Both governments have committed to taking steps to ensure that this continues.

 4. Accessing social security benefits in the CTA